Toruse/toruse.github.io/source/_enportfolio/56/atompark-member-area.md

     height: 301
 ---

-**AtomPark** - компания по разработке и продвижению программного обеспечения и сервисов для email и смс маркетинга.
+**AtomPark** - company for the development and promotion of software and services for email and SMS marketing.

 ---

-Место работы
+Place of work

-* Компания _AtomPark Software_
+* Company _AtomPark Software_